PortlandRefugeeStory

 Allen Luong, wearing a traditional head wrap, in his family temple, dedicated to Dao Mau -Mother Spirit Practice

-Luong and his family arrived in Oregon shortly after, where they stayed in the basement of a Lutheran church until they began renting their own house.
-Luong’s father soon found work as a custodian and was quickly promoted to manager of a Nordstrom store.
-Three years later, he and Luong’s mother opened the first Vietnamese grocery store in Portland and, over time, multiple other establishments, including a gas station, gift shop, and restaurant.
+Luong and his family arrived in California, at Camp Pendleton like many other Vietnamese families.
+They relocated to Oregon shortly after, where they stayed in the basement of a Lutheran church until they began renting their own house.
+Luong’s father soon found work as a custodian and was quickly promoted to a management position at a Nordstrom store.
+Three years later, he and Luong’s mother took over the first Vietnamese grocery store in Portland and, over time, opened multiple other establishments, including a gas station, gift shop, and restaurant.

 Luong’s own experience adjusting to American life reflects that of many Vietnamese immigrants.
-He recalls his white classmates asking whether his family had lived in grass huts or had indoor plumbing.
-Little did they know that seven-year old Luong viewed them as “country bumpkins,” observing how their single-family homes could have fit in his courtyard in Saigon.
+He recalls his classmates asking whether his family had lived in grass huts or had indoor plumbing.
+Little did they know that seven-year old Luong came from a large home in Saigon that could have easily fit the single family homes he saw here within its courtyard.
+A few years later, his parents decided to sell their businesses in Portland and relocate to San Jose, California.
+They returned to Portland, Oregon in 2004 to be close to family, where they continued to cultivate the Mother Spirit practice until their passing.

-Luong, on the other hand, remained in Portland with his sister, graduating from high school and, with the encouragement of his horticulture teacher, attending Oregon State for agriculture and education.
+Luong, on the other hand, remained in Portland with his sister, graduating from Benson High School and, with the encouragement of his horticulture teacher, attending Oregon State for agriculture and education.
 Following graduation, he moved to Miami and built a successful career in visual marketing and sales for cut flowers.
 “My dad was a big plant geek,” Luong recalls fondly.
 “I used to garden with him, so it was just something I was interested in.”
-Moreover, working with plants represents Luong’s love for the natural world,
+Moreover, working with plants represents Luong’s love for the natural world.

 A few years later, he returned to Portland to uphold a promise he’d made to the same horticulture teacher: that, should a teaching position open at his old high school, he would take it.
-He taught for many years, serving as the faculty advisor for his school’s chapter of Future Farmers of America and bringing students to national competitions.
-Because of the position’s low pay, Luong worked multiple jobs waiting tables and landscaping in order to pay off his student loans.
-When he quit teaching nine years later, he made a living landscaping for his former students’ families, building enough savings to open his own business; thus, Jeffrey Allen Gallery was born.
+He taught for many years, serving as the faculty advisor for his school’s chapter of Future Farmers of America (FFA) and bringing students to national competitions.
+When instability arose due to budget cuts, Luong began working multiple jobs, including landscaping in order to pay off his student loans.
+When he quit teaching nine years later, he made a living creating landscapes and interior designs for his former students’ families, building enough savings to open his own business; thus, Jeffrey Allen Gallery was born.

 The gallery offers multiple services, from landscape consultation to home decor — artifacts and antiques imported mainly from Southeast Asia.
 “In a weird, indirect way, I’m sort of somebody’s feng shui person,” Luong jokes.
 “But I don’t work for people.
 I always tell [my clients]: I will work with you to accomplish what you wish your home to be, but I don’t work for you.”